wilsonng234/Simple-Search-Engine-Frontend/README.md

 ## Getting started

-1. `npm install` to install the dependencies
+1. `npm ci` to install the dependencies
 2. `npm start` to run the UI
 3. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.